sonata-project/SonataMediaBundle/UPGRADE-3.x.md

 The `Guzzle` and `Buzz` dependencies are deprecated and will be replaced with the abstract `http-client` interface, so you can choose your preferred client implementation.
 You should adapt to the new `BaseVideoProvider::__construct()` signature.

+### Support for NelmioApiDocBundle > 3.6 is added

+Controllers for NelmioApiDocBundle v2 were moved under `Sonata\MediaBundle\Controller\Api\Legacy\` namespace and controllers for NelmioApiDocBundle v3 were added as replacement.
+If you extend them, you must ensure they are using the corresponding inheritance.

 UPGRADE FROM 3.25 to 3.26
 =========================